rtek1000/W1209-firmware-modified/README.md

 - - ![image](https://github.com/rtek1000/NTC_Lookup_Table_Generator/blob/main/Img/Image_1.png)

+- Note: This library is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Lesser General Public License for more details.

 # Original description:
 - w1209-firmware
 - - The functional equivalent to the original firmware of "Digital Thermostat Module Model XH-W1209".